masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-3.md

 ---
 name: chapter-3-review-questions
-# 📝 Chapter 3 Review
+# 統 Chapter 3 Review

 * What is used to configure a "Prod" mode Vault server?
 * What Vault command needs to be run once against a new Vault cluster?